 Restriction 2 – Habitual traffic violator (HTV) conditional

-A Restriction 2 indicates that the driver is subject to alcohol (chemical) testing if requested by a law enforcement officer who lawfully stops the person while operating a motor vehicle or motorized bicycle.
-In addition, the driver must not operate a motor vehicle or motorized bicycle with a blood alcohol content of .02 or more.
+A Restriction 2 indicates that the driver is subject to alcohol (chemical) testing if it is requested by a law enforcement officer, while operating a motor vehicle.
+In addition, the driver must not operate a motor vehicle with a blood alcohol content of .02 or more.
 At the time of the application for a credential, the driver will be required to sign an affidavit acknowledging his/her obligation to submit to blood alcohol testing.

 Restriction 3 – Photo Exempt

 This restriction is placed on a driver’s license or permit when a customer requests a photo-exempt driver’s license or permit due to religious or medical reasons.
 To remove the exemption, the driver must visit a BMV license branch and have his or her photo taken for a new driver’s license or permit.